KomaEc/C-ptr-Compiler/README.md

 ocamlbuild -use-menhir main.native
 ./main.native ./test/basic.cptr
 ```
-File "basic.cptr" is written in C-ptr.
+File "basic.cptr" is written in Cm.
 A translated version will be printed to the stdout channel.